-On March 22, 2021, we completed a private placement of 65 thousand shares of newly designated Series D Perpetual Preferred Stock, with a par value of \$0.01 per share (the "Series D Preferred Stock") at a price of \$1,000 per share, together with detachable warrants (the "2021 Warrants") to purchase up to 1.9 million shares of our common stock at an exercise price of \$0.01 per share.
-The Series D Preferred Stock has a liquidation preference of \$1,000 per share and is redeemable at our option in cash, subject to the applicable redemption premium.
+On March 22, 2021, we completed a private placement of 65 thousand shares of newly designated Series D Perpetual Preferred Stock, with a par value of \$0.01 per share (the "Series D Preferred Stock"), at a price of \$1,000 per share, together with detachable warrants (the "2021 Warrants") to purchase up to 1.9 million shares of our common stock at an exercise price of \$0.01 per share.
+The Series D Preferred Stock has an initial liquidation preference of \$1,000 per share and is redeemable at our option in cash at a redemption price equal to the liquidation preference then in effect.
 Series D Preferred Stock shares earn cash dividends at a rate of 10.0% per year, payable quarterly in arrears, accruing whether or not earned or declared.
 If no cash dividend is paid, then the liquidation preference per share effective on the dividend date increases by 12.0% per year.
 On March 22, 2026, the cash dividend rate and in-kind dividend rate increase by 2.5% per year.
 Cash dividends are required beginning on September 30, 2027.

-Net cash proceeds of \$61.8 million from the issuance of the Series D Preferred Stock, along with part of the proceeds from the Term Loan Credit Facility, were used to redeem all of the outstanding shares of the Company's Series B Convertible Preferred Stock (the "Series B Preferred Stock").
+Net cash proceeds of \$61.8 million from the issuance of the Series D Preferred Stock, along with part of the proceeds from the Term Loan Facility, were used to redeem all of the outstanding shares of the Company's Series B Convertible Preferred Stock (the "Series B Preferred Stock").
 The total redemption cash payment was \$118.4 million.